Proudly Serving Buffalo, Niagara Falls, Rochester & Nearby1-833-935-5626

 At Frank's Basement Systems, we install sump pump systems that are equipped to handle your basement water problem.

 We'll come to your home for a free in-home estimate, just contact us today!
-We work in Cheektowaga, West Seneca, Dunkirk, Grand Island, Tonawanda, Rochester, Hamburg, Henrietta, Orchard Park, Penfield, Lancaster and nearby.
+We work in Cheektowaga, West Seneca, Dunkirk, Grand Island, Tonawanda, Lockport, Hamburg, Henrietta, Orchard Park, Penfield, Lancaster and nearby.

 Common Battery Backup Designs

 (Click for more information about each solution.)

 Sump pumps lose power for a variety of reasons.
 Aside from the obvious power failure, it's possible for a circuit to trip, especially for pumps plugged into GFI outlets.

 At Frank's Basement Systems, we've also seen many cases where the pump was unplugged by someone who needed to use the outlet, but forgot to plug the sump back into the outlet.
 In some situations, this has led to water damage to nearly everything stored in the basement.

 You'll be glad to have a battery backup sump pump installed!